midnxghtpulse/labor-law-claims-analysis/README.md

 the idea is to select a labor court and generate a statistical profile of the cases that appear there in the analyzed dataset.

-the profile currently has three parts:
+the profile currently has three parts.

 ### theme incidence